 Tools of the Trade

-I paint on silk, which is an ancient Asian art.
+I paint on silk, an ancient Asian art.
 I order my supplies from Dharma Trading Co.
-The dye used is very vibrant and liquid, somewhat like easter egg dye.
-Depending on the amount of water, this dye spreads quickly, allowing for the blending of colors directly on the silk.
+The dye is vibrant and liquid, like easter egg dye.
+Depending on the amount of water, it spreads quickly, allowing the blending of colors directly on the silk.
 Value is controlled with water, and white areas need to be left.
 All marks are permanent.
 When painting, the silk must be suspended some how.
 I use frames, vices, or looms - depending on the size of the piece.
 Gutta is a liquid resist that comes in a tube with a tip that comes in various sizes.
 The artist learns to draw with this.
 Learning to apply the right amount of pressure with an even flow and control can be a daunting task.
 The blow dryer is used to dry the gutta and wet material.
-The gutta must be ironed after it is dry so that there is a chemical reaction to create a resist for the dye.
 Regular paint brushes can be used.
 If the piece needs to be touchable or washable, then I chemically treat it.
-An older method is steaming, which I do not use.
-I also use a clothes line to dry items.
+An older method is steaming, which I tried once and decided it belonged in the past.

 Here is the gutta, which comes in several colors like black, gold, clear, and white.

-This is the progression of "Montana Wolf."
-Here my pattern was minimal.
-I mostly drew directly on the silk from my reference photo with the gutta.
-The effect is much like a pen and ink.
+My patterns are minimal and gesture.
+I mostly draw directly on the silk with the gutta.
+The effect is like a pen and ink, but sticky and not consistent.
 Once dry, the gutta is ironed, and the piece is stretched.
-I must make sure all lines are enclosed so the dye does not escape and bleed.
-Next I work back to front, so I paint the background, moving to large sections of light and dark.
+I must make sure all lines are enclosed so the dye does not escape and bleed, or embrace the "happy accident."
+Next, I work back to front - the background, moving from light to dark, the oppositie of traditional oil painting.
 I can use a "No Flow" product to slow the spread in delicate areas like the eye, but it does not stop the spread completely.
 The process can be very unforgiving.

 Here I have finished the gutta process and have ironed it and have painted the sky.
 The sky can be difficult because I need to plan white areas.
 Dye will continue to spread for several minutes, depending on the amount of water on the silk.
 Also, I need to work very quickly, for once the dye dries on the silk, trying to go over an area again will only create water marks.
 Sometimes the artist may want water spots.
 Salt can also be used for interesting texturing.